10 Ways to Know If Your Copy Converts Visitors to Customers

 4. It gives the Reader Information They Can Use

 Is the copy persuading or being helpful?
 It’s not about who you are and what you do.
-How can the visitors to your site solve their problems with your offering?
+How can your visitors solve their problems with your offering?
 Do you present a good value proposition?

-When I come to your site, does your copy answer any of the following questions for me:
+When I visit your site, does your copy answer any of the following questions for me: